ttang235/Learn-TensorFlow/NotesOnTutorial.md

 in tensorflow.
 The key part may be the GradientDescentOptimizer, which makes weight learning really easy.

 ## Tutorial 3

+The third tutorial is 3_mnist_from_scratch.ipynb.
+It shows how to build a CNN for the MNIST data, including how to download the data, how to parse the data, and how to split the data into training/validation/test sets.

+To understand the structure of the CNN model, I find [this video](https://www.youtube.com/watch?v=FmpDIaiMIeA) very helpful.

+There is also another tutorial about building CNN using layers module for MNIST data [here](https://www.tensorflow.org/tutorials/layers).
+Also take a look.

-To be continued..
+To be continued at [13] ..
 (As a reminder to myself - Jupyter notebook is at localhost:8888)